 Requirement 17: Assessment must utilise feedback collected from a variety of sources, which should include other members of the dental team, peers, patients and/or customers.
-(Partly Met)
+(Requirement Partly Met)

+Students are happy to give feedback and feel assured that the provider considers and acts promptly on their views.
+Students confirmed that there was a real "Open-door Policy" so they feel that they can discuss things in a timely manner.
 The students told the panel that each year group has a student representative who collates feedback as a group and attends committees.
 Students strongly feel that their views are valued and if there is anything that cannot be changed, that the provider gives clear reasoning.